-We regard our trademarks, service marks, patents, domain names, trade secret protection and confidentiality and license agreements with our employees and others to protect our proprietary rights.
+We regard our trademarks, service marks, patents, domain names, trade secrets, proprietary technologies, and similar intellectual property as critical to our success.
+We rely on trademark and patent law, trade secret protection and confidentiality and license agreements with our employees and others to protect our proprietary rights.